kugurerdem/rugu.dev/content/english/blog/understanding-keyboard-events.md

 ---
-title: 'Developer Story: Key Remapping & Keylogging'
+title: 'Developer Story: Understanding Keyboard Events Better'
 draft: false
 date: '2023-12-02'
+updated: '2023-12-04'
 ---

 In this essay, I describe how I made a Node.js module to listen to keypresses